TaponTV/Proyecto-WebApp/README.md

 Project specifications:
 - User registration as client and doctor (2 type of user)
 - Filtered search (Direction, Specie, type of animal, etc)
-- Pet dictionary (vaccines and general information)
+- Pet dictionary (general information)
 - Appointment manager

 The project is currently in the development phase.
+Many thought functions are not added in this version, due to limitations regarding the use of frameworks and timing details.

 #### This project is created by @TaponTV